-This method will be called exactly once after the simulator has been started.
+This method will be called exactly once while the simulator is being started via World.start().
 It is used for additional initialization tasks (e.g., it can handle parameters that you pass to a simulator in your scenario definition).
 It must return the meta data dictionary self.meta: